themeblvd/theme-blvd-importer/readme.txt

 = 1.0.4 - 01/16/2018 =

+* Fixed: If your theme has framework 2.7+, this update fixes the directory path to the theme sample data imported.

 = 1.0.3 - 01/09/2017 =

 * Fixed: Mega Menu and other meta data not importing properly with menu items.